enzoconti/KernelBackdoor/README.md

 We implemented two kernel modules.
 The first one is responsible for logging keyboard data and saving to a file on the debug file space.
 The second creates a network connection and sends that file to another machine.

+The working code is on the singleFile-Working folder.
-To compile the modules run: make all.
+To compile the module go in thar folder and run: make all.

-To insert the module run:
+To insert the module run: make insert

-	sudo insmod keyboardmodule.ko
-	sudo insmod networkmodule.ko
+To see the buffer received via network run: python3 python_client.py

 To see the keyboard log locally run: sudo cat /sys/kernel/debug/backdoorSO/bdKeyboardLog

+To remove the module run: make remove